 RECORD ATTENDANCE AT THE OLYMPIC STADIUM

-Following their loss to Finland, Sweden played a superb match against the Russians and should have won after the splendid play by goalkeeper Yngve Palmqvist.
+Following their loss to Finland, Sweden played a superb match against Soviet and should have won after the splendid play by goalkeeper Yngve Palmqvist.
 Sweden led both 1-0 after a goal by Gucko Jansson and 2-0 by Olle Saaw and thereafter had a shot striking me post by fullback Torvald Akerlof.

-The Russians turned it up to full force in a dazzling final match where the Finns were totally outclassed.
+The Soviet team turned it up to full force in a dazzling final match where the Finns were totally outclassed.
 6-1 final result.
 There was Finnish record attendance at Olympic Stadium with 14,369 paid, and they got to experience the most phenomenal bandy ever to behold.
 It was the Soviets first of 11 World Championship gold in a row.

 1960